 Overview of Vegan Options in Cozumel

-There is an abundance of incredible vegan food on the island and plenty of ways to explore the island’s natural beauty and wildlife ethically.
+There is an abundance of incredible vegan food on Cozumel and plenty of ways to explore the island’s natural beauty and wildlife ethically.
 Although the island is large, most businesses are located in the main town, San Miguel, where you can easily walk or drive to each vegan spot in a few minutes.

 Cozumel has fewer vegan restaurants than other Mexican destinations like Tulum, Puerto Vallarta, or Cancun.
 However, it has enough places to enjoy during a week-long vacation without getting bored.

-Best Vegan Restaurants in Cozumel (Visited in 2023)
+Best Vegan Restaurants in Cozumel

 Cozumel has several fully-vegan restaurants and many restaurants with plant-based and vegetarian options.
 I never felt like I was missing out while eating vegan on Cozumel.
 In fact, I had some of the best vegan food I’ve ever tried—like the vegan mozzarella sticks pictured below.
 So good!